gigs-hiring/analytics-engineering-challenge/README.md

 # Gigs Analytics Engineering Challenge
 As part of the interview process we are looking to assess your data modelling skills.
-We are keen to understand how you tackle the following challenge.
-The work should be timeboxed to around 3-4 hours, we expect to be able to run your code/transformations ourselves.
-Any supporting documents/diagrams can be shared as part of your solution as well.
+Hence, we ask you to do two things:
+1. Solve the challenge below.
+The work should be timeboxed to around 4 hours.
+2. Create a short document, explaining how you solved the challenge and how the structure that you picked for your dbt project is able to scale for a fast growing startup.

 ## Problem statement
 **Disclaimer: The challenge we are posing here is similar to a real-life scenario the Gigs data team had to solve previously.
 We are keen to see how you think about that problem.**